-3.4.11 Legislation does have a provision to assist armed forces personnel in that a bedroom used by members of the armed or reserve forces will not be counted as a 'spare' room.
+3.4.11 Legislation does have a provision to assist armed forces personnel in that a bedroom used by members of the armed or reserve forces will not be counted as a 'spare' room whilst they are away from their main place of residence.
+This is providing that they have an intention to return to the property and they were in fact treated as a non-dependant person prior to their absence.

-3.4.12 Gloucester Museum and Folk Museum
+3.4.12 Museum of Gloucester and Gloucester Life Museum

 3.4.13 The City Council offers discounts to Defence Privilege card holders and staff attend the Freshers Fair each year at Imjin Barracks to let the residents know about all the things on offer.
-In addition, Gloucester City Museum & Art Gallery and Gloucester Folk Museum welcome all military personnel and veterans.
+In addition, the Museum of Gloucester and Gloucester Life Museum welcome all military personnel and veterans.
 The museums hold a wide variety of exhibitions, events and activities at both museums throughout the year, as well as being places to come to find out about Gloucester's history, to enjoy our collection of world renowned works of art, to reminisce and sometimes simply to reflect.